cstroe/car-search-web-app/README.md

 docker-compose up -d
 ```

-After the database is up, you can restore a database snapshot:
+After the database is up, you can restore a database snapshot (if you have one):

 ```shell
 ./restore_database.sh <path to .sql.gz backup>